 Notes

-- You can keep raw cookie dough in the refrigerator for 3 days.
+- Raw cookie dough can be stored in the refrigerator for up to 3 days.
 Cookie dough and baked cookies freeze well, up to 3 months in a sealed plastic container or freezer bag.
 Allow frozen dough to thaw for up to 10 minutes on the baking sheet before baking, or add 1-2 minutes to the baking time.

 - Be sure to check out my 10 tips for baking cookies, based on reader comments and questions!